furrtek/SiliconRE/Konami/007452/README.md

 7-bit operand A * 8-bit operand B -> 15-bit result.

-* Write to 0: Set operand A.
+* Write to 0: Set operand A
-* Write to 1: Set operand B and trigger multiplication process.
+* Write to 1: Set operand B and trigger multiplication process
-* Read from 0: Get result lower byte.
+* Read from 0: Get result lower byte
-* Read from 1: Get result upper byte.
+* Read from 1: Get result upper byte

 Result is valid 8+2 clocks after writing to register 1.